It's promised another hour of broadcast excellence.

 You can't pay people who are no longer producing anything for you.

-Pin perpetuity in life uh when you're talking about millions and millions of workers and their families and this sort of thing.
+Pin perpetuity in life when you're talking about millions and millions of workers and their families and this sort of thing.

 The disparity of CEO and employee pay goes to the value of each.

-Uh, and that's why the left hates it.
+And that's why the left hates it.

-But there do need to be uh restraints, there does need to be accountability.
+But there do need to be restraints.

-Uh he may have negotiated that on the front end.
+He may have negotiated that on the front end.

 Maybe part of the deal.

-Company may have no choice.
+Company may have no choice if they really wanted the guy.

-If they really wanted the guy, and that's what you have to do, Mike.
+And that's what you have to do, Mike.

 You have to find some place where somebody really wants you, where you do something nobody else can, or you do it better than anybody else can, and the sky's the limit.